SIGN UP FOR MY FREE NEWSLETTER OF MENTAL HEALTH TIPS!

 What areas do perfectionists focus on?
 Research has shown perfectionists usually pick a from a few of the categories below, and each individual person is different:

 People exhibit perfectionism in different arenas.
 Most people will select a few to focus on.
 Including:

 There are actually three kinds of perfectionism disorder.

 Here are some characteristics of the three different kinds.

-If you have excessively high standards for others and believe that others will value you only if you are perfect, you probably have other oriented perfectionism.
+If you have excessively high standards for others you probably have other oriented perfectionism.
 Here are some more questions to see if you have other oriented perfectionism.